DmitrySoshnikov/babel-plugin-transform-modern-regexp/README.md

 /(?<value>a)\k<value>\1/
 ```

-The above regexp is transalted into:
+The above regexp is translated into:

 ```js
 /(a)\1\1/